php-dev-br/laravel-doc-pt-br/passwords.md

 #### Generating The Reset Token Table Migration

 Next, a table must be created to store the password reset tokens.
-The migration for this table is included in the `laravel/ui` Composer package.
-After installing the `laravel/ui` package, you may use the `migrate` command to create the password reset token database table:
+The migration for this table is included with Laravel out of the box, and resides in the `database/migrations` directory.
+So, all you need to do is run your database migrations:

-    composer require laravel/ui

     php artisan migrate